-Derivatives Not Designated as Hedging Instruments Location of Gain (Loss) Recognized in Income on Derivative Amount of Realized/Unrealized C (Loss) Recognized in Income o Derivatives Income on Year ended Dec cember 31, 2011 De ecember 31, 2010 Interest rate swaps Interest expense \$ (63,000) \$ (234,000)
+Derivatives Not Designated as Hedging Instruments Location of Gain (Loss) Recognized in Income on Derivative ed/Unrealized Gain red in Income on atives Year ended Dec cember 31, 2012 De ecember 31, 2011 Interest rate swaps Interest expense \$ 36,000 \$ (63,000)

-During 2011 and 2010, the Company did not reclassify any amounts related to its cash flow hedges from accumulated other comprehensive income (loss) to earnings due to the probability that certain forecasted transactions would not occur.
+During 2012 and 2011, the Company did not reclassify any amounts related to its cash flow hedges from accumulated other comprehensive income (loss) to earnings due to the probability that certain forecasted transactions would not occur.
 As discussed in Note 7, the Company discontinued the use of hedge accounting for its two interest rate swaps, effective March 31, 2009 for the Capex swap and January 1, 2010 for the IDRB swap.
 The Company now records all mark to market adjustments related to these interest rate swaps within interest expense in the Company's Consolidated Statements of Income.
-It is anticipated that during the next twelve months the expiration and settlement of cash flow hedge contracts along with the amortization of losses on discontinued hedges will result in income statement recognition of amounts currently classified in accumulated other comprehensive income (loss) of approximately \$82,000, or \$54,000 net of taxes.
+It is anticipated that during the next twelve months the expiration and settlement of cash flow hedge contracts along with the amortization of losses on discontinued hedges will result in income statement recognition of amounts currently classified in accumulated other comprehensive loss of approximately \$36,000, or \$24,000 net of taxes.